fractal6/fractal6.go/README.md

 **Fractale** is a platform for self-organization.
 It is designed around the concept that an organization can be represented as a tree, and the principles of transparency, governance decentralization and authority distribution.
 A tree divides in branches and form leaves, likewise an organization divides in **Circles** that can have **Roles**.
 Both circles and roles have an associated descriptive document, called **Mandate**, intended to define its purpose and operating rules.
 Finally, the communication inside the organization is done trough **Tensions**, and make the link between users and organizations.
 You can think of it as an email, but more structured and more powerful.

 Using Fractale for your organization offers the following capabilities and feature:
-* Tree and Graph-Packing organisation navigation.
+* Tree and Graph-Packing organisation navigation
-* Organization visibility define at circles level.
+* Organization visibility define at circles level
-* ACL based on member role and circle governance rules.
+* ACL based on member role and circle governance rules
-* Ticketing management through Tensions.
+* Ticketing management through Tensions
-* Discussion thread and subscription per tension.
+* Discussion thread and subscription per tension
-* Journal history of events (including mandate updates).
+* Journal history of events (including mandate updates!)
-* Email notifications and response.
+* Email notifications and response
-* Labels system.
+* Labels system
-* Role templates system.
+* Role templates system
-* GraphQL API.
+* GraphQL API

-### Install
+## Install

-##### Requirements
+#### Requirements

 * Redis 4+

-##### Setup
+#### Setup

 Download and extract the given release